Fsutil: Create a specific file size in Windows 10

 fsuti

 You must be logged in as an Administrator or a member of the Administrators group to use Fsutil.
-You may need to enable it WSL mode to have full in fsutil.
+You may need to enable it WSL mode to have full functionality in fsutil.

 In our case, we will use the fsutil application to create a specific size file in Windows 10.
 See how.